anirudhmurali/ReasonReact-Todo/README.md

 ![Todo](https://raw.githubusercontent.com/anirudhmurali/ReasonReact-Todo/master/ReasonReact.png)

+**ReasonML** lets you write simple, fast and quality type safe code while leveraging both the JavaScript & OCaml ecosystems.

-This quickstart makes use of [https://redex.github.io/packages/unpublished/glennsl/refetch](glennsl/refetch) to send HTTP requests, which are handled using Hasura's data APIs.
+This quickstart uses [**ReasonReact**](https://reasonml.github.io/reason-react/).
+ReasonReact is a way to build React components with Reason.
+This project makes use of [glennsl/refetch](https://redex.github.io/packages/unpublished/glennsl/refetch) package to send HTTP requests, which are handled using Hasura's data APIs.

+You can find the below piece of code in `microservices/www/src/src/TodoApp.re`.

+Update your cluster name in the two blocks of code.
+The first one is for inserting the Todo contents, and the second function block is to delete the entry upon toggling.

+You can track the insertion/deletion responses in your browser's console window.
+Open the API console with the command `hasura api-console` in your terminal, and view the **Data** section to see the data being inserted and deleted.

 ```
 Resync.(Refetch.(